-I had the privilege of chatting recently with my old friend Eric Hutcherson, Chief Human Resources Officer of the NBA, for my new podcast, The Indispensables.
+I had the privilege of chatting recently with my old friend Eric Hutcherson, formerly Chief Human Resources Officer of the NBA, for my new podcast, The Indispensables.
 When I talk about indispensable, go-to people, people who are values-driven, who live their integrity, get things done, and who others want to be powerful because of how they use their power—I’m thinking of people like Eric.
 He has always had this incredible sense of “true north” that has defined his role as a leader.

 I asked Eric about this “true north” sense, and how he has used his integrity and values to build himself as a leader and build the NBA as an organization.
 As he put it, “We look at our players as an example of how we look at ourselves.
 When you look at our players and how elite they are at what they do, we draft off of that to understand better how we can run our organization.”
 He pointed to nine words that make up the NBA calling: compete with intensity, lead with integrity, and inspire play.

 When you think about one of the best players in the NBA today, who comes to mind?
 Most likely that person is LeBron James, someone who scores 25 points, 15 rebounds, and 10 assists in a game.
 He is the kind of elite talent others look to for inspiration: “How can I be more like LeBron?”